quickfeed/quickfeed/doc/design-docs/pr-feedback.md

 # Quickfeed Support for Feedback via Pull Requests and Issues

-The following is a proposed solution for implementing support for feedback via pull requests and issues in quickfeed.
+The following document discusses how to implement quickfeed support for github pull requests.

 ## Goals